lefterisnik/django-loose-cms/README.rst

 --------

 * Build bootstrap grid
-* Edit stylesheet of the plugins
+* Edit stylesheet of the plugins (no functional)
 * Template pages
+* File manager with custom model field

 Requirements
 ------------